caiguanhao/yt/README.md

 If you installed `yt` globally, you can open your YouTube subscription videos from terminal.
 Requires [livestreamer](https://github.com/chrippa/livestreamer) and VLC player.
-Currently works only on Mac OS X.
+Currently works on Mac OS X and Linux.

 ```
 pip install livestreamer